Gaining Strength From The Past

 Exemplary writer and social analyst James Baldwin urges you to learn as much as you can!
 Fundamental to this is reading and discovering more about the past.
 There is so much to uncover once you start digging!

 As a proponent of equality and justice, much of what Baldwin wrote had to do with questioning social discriminations and prejudices.
 He deeply questioned the status quo and educated himself intensely on the the subjects of his passion.
-Baldwin subsequently shared his observations those those that would read or listen, highlighting for others his revelations.
+Baldwin subsequently shared his observations with those that would read or listen, highlighting for others his revelations.

 So much of what he discovered involved learning about people’s pain and sorrow, but his insight was this; “You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.
 It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive.”